Get 4 to 6 Months Storage Time in the Pantry.

-This week’s bulk buy is sweet onion.
-Lots of sweet onion.
-In your neck of the woods they might be called Vidalia, Walla Walla, or Maui.
+This week’s bulk buy is sweet onions.
+Lots of sweet onions.
+In your neck of the woods, they might be called Vidalia, Walla Walla, or Maui.

 Storing sweet onions is different than a regular yellow or white onion, they need some special handling if you want to keep them for an extended period of time.

 When can you expect your sweets?
 According to FineCooking, they’ll be coming to your kitchen soon:

 - Maui: In season May through December.
 Smaller than other sweets.